 The pastry recipe I’ve included makes the perfect amount for an 8″ or 9″ pie/tart dish.
 My second time making this recipe, I experimented using the same recipe but substituting Cup4Cup flour – highly recommended if you’re gluten-free.

-(I’m currently reading Brain Grain and am scared away from eating gluten at the moment!
-I’m sure the fear will pass – I can’t give up pie crust forever!)
+(I’m currently reading the book Brain Grain and am scared away from eating gluten at the moment!
+I hope the fear will pass – not sure I can give up pie crust forever!)

 And the best part about this Spinach and Goat Cheese Quiche?
 The leftovers.
 Make it on the weekend and have an easy breakfast to re-heat during the busy work week!
 Love that.